-The data is labelled by an expert to classify normal and faulty data points.
-The classification rules are as follows: with the increase in the level of ammonia, the oxygen is released; consequently, the ammonia level decreases, and the oxygen flow is stopped.
+The data were labelled by an expert to classify normal and faulty data points.
+The classification rules were as follows: with the increase in the level of ammonia, the oxygen is released; consequently, the ammonia level decreases, and the oxygen flow is stopped.
 This cycle is repeated through time.
 The fault occurs when the ammonia level does not decrease although oxygen is released.
-An example of normal and faulty behaviour of the data is shown in Figure 3a and 3b respectively where the level of ammonia and oxygen are shown.
+An example of normal and faulty behaviour of the data is shown in Fig. 3a and b, respectively, where the levels of ammonia and oxygen are shown.